jewettaij/superpose3d_cpp/README.md

    T = a translation vector (a 1-D array containing x,y,z displacements) c = a scalar             (a number. optional.
 1 by default)
 ```
-After invoking Superpose3D::Superpose(), the optimal translation, rotation and
+After invoking *Superpose()*, the optimal translation, rotation and
 scale factor are stored in Superpose3D data members named
 *T*, *R*, and *c*, respectively.
 (*T* is implemented as a C-style array, and